Cassiodorus: Lasting impact

 Cassiodorus's legacy is quietly profound.
 Before the founding of Vivarium, the copying of manuscripts had been a task reserved for either inexperienced or physically infirm devotees, and was performed at the whim of literate monks.
 Through the influence of Cassiodorus, the monastic system adopted a more vigorous, widespread, and regular approach to reproducing documents within the monastery.
 This approach to the development of the monastic lifestyle was perpetuated especially through German religious institutions.

 This change in daily life also became associated with a higher purpose: the process was not merely associated with disciplinary habit, but also with the preservation of history.
-During Cassiodorus's lifetime, theological study was on the decline and classical writings were disappearing.
+During Cassiodorus's lifetime, theological study was on the decline, and classical writings were disappearing.
 Even as the victorious Ostrogoth armies remained in the countryside, they continued to pillage and destroy Christian relics in Italy.
 Cassiodorus's programme helped ensure that both classical and Christian literature were preserved through the Middle Ages.

-Despite his contributions to monastic order, literature, and education, Cassiodorus's labors were not well acknowledged.
-After his death he was only partially recognized by historians of the age, including Bede, as an obscure supporter of the Church.
+Despite his contributions to the monastic order, literature, and education, Cassiodorus's labors were not well acknowledged.
+After his death, he was only partially recognized by historians of the age, including Bede, as an obscure supporter of the Church.
 In their descriptions of Cassiodorus, medieval scholars have been documented to change his name, profession, place of residence, and even his religion.
 Some chapters from his works have been copied into other texts, suggesting that he may have been read, but not generally known.

-The works not assigned as a part of Cassiodorus's educational program must be examined critically.
+The works not assigned as part of Cassiodorus's educational program must be examined critically.
 Because he had been working under the newly dominant power of the Ostrogoths, the writer demonstrably alters the narrative of history for the sake of protecting himself.
 The same could easily be said about his ideas, which were presented as non-threatening in their approach to peaceful meditation and its institutional isolationism.